Becksteinlab/zarrtraj/joss_paper/paper.md

     u = mda.Universe(top, "gcs://zarrtraj-test-data/yiip.zarrmd",
 	                 topology_format="PDB")

-    for ts in u.trajectory[100::20]:
+    for timestep in u.trajectory[100::20]:
-        print(ts)
+        print(timestep)
 ```

 Inside the loop over trajectory frames we print information for the current
-frame `ts` although in principle, any kind of analysis code can run here and
+frame `timestep` although in principle, any kind of analysis code can run here and
 process the coordinates available in `u.atoms.positions`.

 The `Universe` object can be used as if the underlying trajectory file were a